kishanup78910/ecom/README.md

 2--------group                    ------- this option is use for choice all group have must same value 3--------onChanged                ------- in  this we set function 4------ttile -----------------it is provided to write the title

+through transaction insfirebase firestore we can check the updateion of data in databse .